 Choose foods high in fiber such as whole-grain breads, cereals, pasta, rice, fruits, and vegetables.
 This will help with the digestive system.

 Take a prenatal vitamin supplement – speak to your local pharmacist or doctor for advice.
 Ensure you take a Folic acid supplement as well.
-While pregnant woman needs approximately 0.4 mg of folic acid per day to help prevent neural tube defects such as spina bifida.
+During pregnant one needs approximately 0.4 mg of folic acid per day to help prevent neural tube defects such as spina bifida.

 Vitamin C – such as oranges, grapefruits, strawberries, papaya, broccoli, Brussel sprouts, green peppers, tomatoes, and cauliflower are all good sources of vitamin C.

-Make sure you are getting enough vitamins and minerals in your daily diet while pregnant.
+Make sure you are getting enough vitamins and minerals in your daily diet.

-Ensure you are taking in plenty of dairy products and calcium-rich foods to help ensure that you are getting 1000-1300mg of calcium in your daily diet during pregnancy.
+Ensure you are taking in plenty of dairy products and calcium-rich foods to help ensure that you are getting 1000-1300mg of calcium.

 Only one portion of vitamin A is needed per day.
 This includes carrots, pumpkins, sweet potatoes, spinach and apricots.

 Cheeses that can be eaten include hard cheese such as cheddar, feta, gouda, processed cheese, cream cheese, cottage cheese and yogurt.

 Don’t try to diet or lose weight during your pregnancy.
 Both you and your baby need the proper nutrients in order to be healthy and to allow for growth and development.

 If you are a vegetarian – continue with your vegetarian diet – there is no need to change.
 Your baby can receive all the nutrition he or she needs to grow and develop.
 Simply make sure that you eat a wide variety of healthy foods that provide enough protein and calories for you and your baby.
 If need be, increase your diet by approximately 300 calories per day during your pregnancy.